dougy147/mcbash/README.md

 ### Default parameters are configurable

-The config file `$HOME/.mcbash/mcbash.conf` is created during the install process.
-It contains a set of default options you can change according to your needs.
+Config file `$HOME/.mcbash/mcbash.conf` contains default options.
+You can change them according to your needs.

 ### MACs are stored